mx-strk/InformationBottleneckDecodingLDPC/README.md

 ### Citation

 The code is distributed under the MIT license.
-When using the code for your publication please cite our work properly:
+When using the code for your research please cite our work.

-[SLB18] M. Stark, J. Lewandowsky, G. Bauch.
-"Information-Bottleneck Decoding of High-Rate Irregular LDPC Codes for Optical Communication using Message Alignment“.
-Applied Sciences.
-2018; 8(10):1884.

 ### References